MDeak97/JSAT2-part5/README.txt

 // Q5.10 - Describe the content flow / UI Actions / UI Events of each of the UI sections required - please see attached word document

 // Q5.11 Determine the languages used to build the UI.
 List all the languages used and describe what they are used for. (at least 1 paragraph for each description) - please see attached word document

+Q5.12 Design and build the UI with the languages listed in Q5.11 - please see attached word document